 The app is located in the xDai instance of BlockScout, available at https://blockscout.com/xdai/mainnet.
-Go to the Apps dropdown and select either Validators, Active Pools, or Inactive Pools to access.
+Go to the Apps dropdown and select Staking on xDai to access.

-Once you are in the DApp, connect your web3wallet (like MetaMask) to participate.
-The Staking Operations section details various actions you can take to Stake, claim rewards etc.
+Once you are in the DApp, connect your web3wallet (like MetaMask) (Login) to participate.

 The max number of validators in a validator set is 19.
 This is called a validator set and is chosen each week from the group of validator candidates.

 If there are more than 19 suitable candidates, the top 19 are chosen based on the total amount of stake in their pool + a random number.

 A delegator is a STAKE holder who places STAKE in a validator candidates pool.
 If that candidate becomes a validator, the delegator also receives rewards.
 By placing STAKE, delegators vote on the candidates they think will make the best validators.
 200 minimum delegation per validator candidate.

 Each staking epoch is ~1 week (120992 blocks).